Car insurance for high-risk drivers in Michigan

 ---|---|---|---|

 Auto insurance providers in Michigan use proprietary systems for determining rates and risk, separate from the state’s point system (although there is overlap), which means rates will vary among insurers for the same driver.
 In general, insurers will increase your premiums for each additional infraction or violation.
-Some insurers may even deny coverage altogether if you have too many traffic violations in your driving history.
-However, even receiving a single speeding ticket could increase your average premiums up to 30 percent according to Bankrate’s research, depending on the insurance company.
+Some insurers may even deny coverage altogether if you have too many traffic violations.
+However, even receiving a single speeding ticket could increase your average premiums up to 29 percent according to Bankrate’s research—and that’s with companies that offer some of the lowest average rates for drivers with a single speeding ticket conviction in the state.
+Other companies might increase your rate even more, depending on your other rating factors.

 Rates after an at-fault accident